 Vegan pumpkin chocolate chip muffins are a classic fall treat.
 Whether made with fresh sugar pumpkin, canned pumpkin, or even butternut squash, watch them disappear quickly.
+It’s a vegan chocolate chip muffin recipe that’s easy to make and has a lot going for it.

 Truth be told, if I had to choose between pumpkin and butternut squash for baked goods, I almost always opt for the latter.
 They’re both a bit of a pain to deal with, but butternut is just a little less so, in my opinion, and more widely available.
 But yes, sugar pumpkin is more than fine!